testing-library/native-testing-library-docs/docs/api-queries.md

 ### queryBy

 `queryBy*` queries returns the first matching node for a query, and return `null` if no elements match.
 This is useful for asserting an element is not present.
+This throws if more than one match is found (use `queryAllBy` instead)..

 ### queryAllBy